 Our dolls love summer and this Joy Blouse is perfect for hot-weather adventures!

-The ultra-feminine design has a notch neck with tie strings, gathered front and back yoke panels, and gathered raglan sleeves.
+The ultra-feminine design by Doll Joy has a notch neck with tie strings, gathered front and back yoke panels, and gathered raglan sleeves.
 The Joy Blouse has a snap or button fastener at the front Y-placket.
 This blouse will look simply beautiful layered over any trousers, skirts or shorts.

 This PDF sewing pattern has been designed to fit 18" dolls such as American Girl® and includes two sizes: SMALL and LARGE.